 Segments and Stereotypes

 A segment doesn’t need to be based upon faulty generalizations.
 A segment well informed by in-depth analysis is different from an ill-founded stereotype.
 Research can help us find a set of people that bear common reactions to product offerings.
 If we do some research to back it up it isn’t the same as just having a dodgy gut feeling that some people are like some other people.
 It isn’t using stereotypes to try and sell English soccer programming to English ex-pats in North America if the data gives a reason to believe that they will be relatively receptive.
 (Of course, not all will be receptive but no approach is perfect).

-The main problem comes when no research is done and things are just assumed from cultural cliches.
-Clearly such approaches have been used (and can still be used) for “gendered” products.
+When no research is done things might just be assumed from cultural cliches.
+Clearly, such approaches have been used (and often still aree used) for “gendered” products.
 But the assumptions made about age cohorts can also seem sweeping and often not backed by evidence.

 You can see where this is all going.
-The airline is going to be very “digital” and staffed by young, hip and very casually dressed young people who occasionally remember to bring you your beverage while worrying about global warming and posting pictures of their pets on Instagram” (Ritson, 2017)
+The airline is going to be very “digital” and staffed by young, hip and very casually dressed young people who occasionally remember to bring you your beverage while worrying about global warming and posting pictures of their pets on Instagram.(Ritson, 2017)

-My point is not just that focusing on millennials is a stupid, stupid approach to segmentation, but also that it is a totally unacceptable and offensive stereotype in an era when such things are meant to be behind us” (Ritson, 2017).
+My point is not just that focusing on millennials is a stupid, stupid approach to segmentation, but also that it is a totally unacceptable and offensive stereotype in an era when such things are meant to be behind us.Ritson, 2017

 Read: Mark Ritson (2017) “Only crap marketers mistake stereotypes for segments”, Marketing Week, July 26th, 2017, https://www.marketingweek.com/2017/07/26/mark-ritson-stereotypes-segmentation/.
 (BTW Mark Ritson has a colorful turn of phrase that some may find crude).